wwm223/ledatascifi-2023/content/about/structure_and_policies.md

 - This course will be, in essence, "pseudo flipped."
 Meetings will be a mix of lecture, live demo, discussion, pair programming, code races, and tiny student presentations of pre-class problems.
 I'll tell you more as we move along, but I'm striving to make class sessions productive and interesting throughout.
 This will be a very hands-on course, with relatively little in the way of formal theory.
 Instead, we'll be working through lecture notes together in class and you'll be running code on your own machines.
 - **Free and open-source:** All resources and software required for this course.[^invest]
 - "Taking a step back, one of the goals of this course is to make you aware of the incredible array of instruction material that is freely available online.
 I also want to encourage you to be entrepreneurial.
 In that spirit, many of the lectures will follow a tutorial on someone's blog tutorial, or involve reproducing an existing study with open source tools." -Grant McDermott
-- In addition, you will have as resources this website, your peers via a github discussion board, the whole of the internet, and, naturally, office hours. **Which is to say: You have my utmost support, and you will succeed if you put in the time!**
+- In addition, you will have as resources this website, your peers via a GitHub discussion board, the whole of the internet, and, naturally, office hours. **Which is to say: You have my utmost support, and you will succeed if you put in the time!**
 - Attendance: not mandatory, but heavily incentivized.
 Optimize your own tradeoffs as you wish but take responsibility for it.

 [^invest]: **I do strongly recommend investing in yourself by buying a second monitor** if you have _any_ space for it.
 With a second monitor, your productivity in all work and classes will be improved.
 You can find good new monitors for under \$75 on your go-to delivery service, and for far less if you get a used one.  _Note that everything else in class is **free and open-source** and that this class does not require you to pay for any materials, software, or subscriptions._

 ### Attendance

-Seeing students in class is fun for me, and your attendance will help you (and your classmates!) learn the content in this course. _Attendance in prior years was extremely correlated with assignment and project grades._ Plus, I sometimes make live-only announcements during class.
+Seeing students in class is fun for me, and your attendance will help you (and your classmates!) learn the content of this course. _Attendance in prior years was extremely correlated with assignment and project grades._ Plus, I sometimes make live-only announcements during class.

 With that in mind, **a [large part of the grade](gradeoverview) depends on attendance, directly or indirectly.**